fcduarte/ShowMeTweets/README.md

 ShowMeTweets
 ============

-A simple Twiiter client app for Android which retrives and posts tweets of a user
+A simple Twitter client app for Android which retrives and posts tweets of a user

 Time spent: 20 hours spent in total